The 8-bit project

 So what is the 8-bit project?

 It's a hobby-project of mine that I wanted to do for a long time - to stop-motion animate old 8-bit computergames in 3D.
-Here I blogg about the process and development to be able to do the animation.

 And as with every project, it turns out to be larger than expected ;)